by Andrew Nagorski

 With the Herald Tribune sinking, Higgins jumped to Newsday as a syndicated columnist in 1963.
 Shortly before JFK was assassinated, she castigated his administration for sanctioning the coup that resulted in the murder of South Vietnam’s President Ngo Dinh Diem.
 Her second marriage was under strain, but she kept returning to Vietnam to report more from the field, urging the Johnson administration to escalate further despite her growing pessimism about the chances for military success.

 Her persistence had tragic results: Returning from a trip to Vietnam in 1965, she fell ill, the victim of a rare tropical parasite.
 Higgins was only 45 when she died on Jan.
 3, 1966.
 Ms. Conant’s book has brought her back to life.

-Mr. Nagorski is the author, most recently, of “Saving Freud: The Rescuers Who Brought Him to Freedom.”
+Mr. Nagorski is a former foreign correspondent and editor for Newsweek and the author, most recently, of “Saving Freud: The Rescuers Who Brought Him to Freedom.”